devendraswami103/Online-Judge/README.md

 # Online Judge Platform

-An advanced Online Judge Platform for coding competitions and practice sessions, designed to provide a seamless experience for users with features like multi-language support, role-based authorization, and secure code execution.
+An advanced Online Judge Platform for coding practice sessions, designed to provide a seamless experience for users with features like multi-language support, role-based authorization, and secure code execution.

 ## Features